pocomane/brewed-in-the-apocalypse/bita-strong.md

 consider them to decide if something is impossible, if a roll is needed, and what the consequences of the roll are.

-__Playing the game__ Scenarist and players alternate them self in taking moves.
+__Playing the game__ Scenarist and protagonists alternate them self in taking moves.
 Only what is said inside a move can make the fiction evolve.
 Each session starts with a Scenarist __Describe the scene (move)__, with the additional prescriptions that if it is not the first section, what is happened before must